Frequently Asked Questions (FAQ)

 Q: If high-performing students opt out of the tests, will it lower the evaluation scores of their teachers?

+Under pending state legislation, teachers' evaluations will not necessarily be tied to state 3-8 assessments; individual districts make that decision.
 As for “high-performing” students in particular: First, a strong student in the classroom will not necessarily be a high performer on the tests.
 Second, students who do have a history of performing well on the tests may have little room for test-score growth; they may even hurt a teacher’s score due to a “ceiling effect.”